Anatomic Pathology Lab

 Transportation and Identification Requirements

-The outlying institution is responsible for arranging transportation of the patient to and from Cincinnati Children’s, including return transport to the institution or funeral home.
-Each body must arrive with at least two patient identifiers.
-Without proper identification, the morgue cannot accept the body, and no autopsy will be performed.
+The referring institution is responsible for coordinating all transportation arrangements to and from Cincinnati Children’s, including return transfer to the originating facility or funeral home.
+Each body must be clearly labeled with a minimum of two patient identifiers (e.g., full name, date of birth, medical record number).
+Proper identification is required for admittance to the morgue.
+Without appropriate identification, the remains will not be accepted, and an autopsy will not be performed.

 Required Documentation

 • A signed autopsy permit (only Cincinnati Children’s forms are accepted).
-Forms are available in English, Spanish, and Arabic.
+Forms are also available in Spanish and Arabic.
+The consent must be obtained and signed by a physician.

 • Clinical history, including medical records, prenatal care details, ultrasound reports, and relevant test results.

-• Placental examination materials, including a placental worksheet and the placenta (fresh or in formalin).
+• Placental examination materials (recommended for all fetal and perinatal autopsy requests), including a placental worksheet and the placenta (fresh or in formalin).
 If the placenta was previously examined at another institution, slides, pathology reports, and any remaining tissue samples should be provided.

 Fees and Additional Services

-Radiographic imaging is not standard practice but can be arranged through the Radiology Department for an additional fee.
-These charges will be included in the autopsy service invoice.
+• Radiographic imaging — not routinely performed, but can be arranged through the Radiology Department; any associated costs will be added to the autopsy service invoice.

 Autopsy Reports

-• Preliminary report: Available within two business days and faxed to the designated contact.
+• Preliminary report: Available within four business days and faxed to the designated contact that is listed on the contact information sheet.

-• Final report: Completed within 60 business days and faxed to the designated contact.
+• Final report: Completed within three months of the autopsy and faxed to the designated contact listed on the contact information sheet.

 Transport Instructions